FelixPog/AnimationEngine/README.md

 ## Platforms and configurations

-Due to the WhiteBoxEngine this project only work on Windows 32 bits.
+- Due to the WhiteBoxEngine this project only work on Windows 32 bits.
+- Use Visual Studio to open the project

 ## Screenshots